clickbg/monit/README.md

 Monit monitoring in Docker container.

 Monit monitoring in Docker container.
-The container is based on the latest Ubuntu LTS with Monit compiled from https://mmonit.com/monit/
+The container is based on the latest Debian LTS with Monit compiled from https://mmonit.com/monit/

 **Included tools**
 --